 Process in a pressure canner, 90 minutes for quarts or 75 minutes for pints.

-*The Ball Blue Book and the National Center for Home Food Preservation only recommends hot pack as a way to can beef stew.
-As you can see, I raw pack my meat and veggies as I prefer the overall outcome.
-From my own research, I’m comfortable with this method, however, you need to decide what’s best for you and your family.
-However, I have recently discovered that layering the ingredients as I have shown here is a safety issue and can create density problems.
-IF you choose to follow the raw pack method, please mix the ingredients together before placing in the jars.
+*I have recently discovered that layering the ingredients as I have shown here is a safety issue and can create density problems.
+IF you choose to follow the raw pack method as I listed from the Beef Pot Roast in a Jar recipe, please mix the ingredients together before placing in the jars.

-This link will show you the NCHFP recommended recipe: https://nchfp.uga.edu/how/can_04/soups.html
+This link will show you the NCHFP recommended recipe for beef stew: https://nchfp.uga.edu/how/can_04/soups.html

 Chili: